K. Kavitha: Career

 After her marriage, in 2003, Kavitha moved to the US with her husband and returned to India in 2006.
 In 2014, the new state of Telangana was carved out of Andhra Pradesh and Kavitha's father was the leader of the movement for statehood.
-In the election of May 2014, her father's party swept the Telangana seats both for the state assembly and the national parliament and her father became the first Chief Minister of Telangana.
+She took part of the movement.
+In the election of May 2014, her father's party swept the Telangana seats both for the state assembly and the national parliament and her father became the first chief minister of Telangana.
 She lost Lok Sabha election 2019 from Nizamabad to a BJP candidate Dharmapuri Arvind.